StackVista/stackstate-docs/develop/reference/stql_reference.md

 | `name` | "all" | Components with the specified name. |
 | `type` | "all" | Components of the specified type. |

+## Wildcard

+You can use * as a full wildcard.
+It is not possible to filter for partial matches using a wildcard character.

 ## Examples

 ```
+# Select all components
+name = "*"

 # Select all components with name "serviceB"
 name = "serviceB"